clementpoiret/HSF/docs/papers/joss/paper.md

 # Summary

-The hippocampus is organized by distinct hippocampal subfields which differently involved in learning and memory processes and widely implicated in neurological pathologies at different ages of life, such as neonatal hypoxia, temporal lobe epilepsy, or Alzheimer’s disease.
+The hippocampus is organized by distinct hippocampal subfields which are differently involved in learning and memory processes and widely implicated in neurological pathologies at different ages of life, such as neonatal hypoxia, temporal lobe epilepsy, or Alzheimer’s disease.
 Studying the anatomo-functional properties of the hippocampus and its subfields is a mandatory path to understand such conditions and requires reliable and robust segmentations of MRI data.
 Moreover, the growing size of publicly available datasets calls for faster and more efficient segmentation algorithms.
 As the current methodologies are shown to be either imprecise, slow or inconvenient, we propose a novel tool called the Hippocampal Segmentation Factory (`HSF`) to segment the hippocampal subfields in T1w or T2w MRIs.

 `HSF` is designed to be a fully customizable end-to-end pipeline, handling tasks from the preprocessing of raw anatomical images, to the segmentation of the subfields through specialized and highly efficient Deep Learning models comprised in a "Model Hub" on any hardware acceleration platform such as CUDA, TensorRT or OpenVINO. `HSF` also supports the DeepSparse compute engine to benefit from the AVX512(VNNI) vector instruction set.